 1. Friendliness: A positive, friendly attitude helps put customers at ease and makes them more receptive to assistance.

-2. Patience/good listening: Customers should feel like they’re being heard and that their inquiries are important, no matter how simple or complex they may be.
-Teach customer service agents active listening skills so they can really understand customer concerns.
+1. Patience/good listening: Customers should feel like they’re being heard and that their inquiries are important, no matter how simple or complex they may be.
+Teach customer service agents active listening skills so they can fully understand a given customer issue.

-3. Empathy: Good reps strive to understand problems and questions from even an angry customer’s perspective.
-Encourage customer service agents to take breaks between calls and regroup after difficult customer interactions.
+1. Empathy: Good reps strive to understand problems and questions from even an angry customer’s perspective.
+Encourage customer service professionals to take breaks between calls and regroup after difficult customer interactions.
 This lets them refocus and helps prevent customer service interactions from feeling robotic or perfunctory.

-6. Problem-Solving: When customers reach out for help, they’re looking for a rep who can quickly resolve their issue.
-So, it’s important to equip reps with the skills and resources they need to troubleshoot effectively.
+1. Problem-Solving: When customers reach out for help, they’re looking for a rep who can quickly resolve their issue.
+So, it’s important to equip reps with time management training, plus the resources they need to troubleshoot quickly but effectively.

-8. Time Management: In today’s fast-paced customer service environment, it’s more important than ever for reps to manage their time effectively.
+1. Time Management: Effective customer service training should emphasize time management as a critical skill.
+It’s more important than ever for reps to manage their time effectively.
 Quickly assessing a customer’s issue, efficiently navigating their company’s customer service software, and knowing when to escalate an issue are all key time management skills for customer service reps.

 What Are Some Excellent Customer Service Examples?